-Since there is a Katz (Cat) castle it would only be logical if there is a mouse castle.
-These castles were spying on each other and therefore it was said that the castle was the mouse which will be eaten by the Katz (Cat).
+Since there is a Katz (Cat) castle, it would only be logical if there is a mouse castle.
+These castles were spying on each other, and therefore, it was said that the castle was the mouse that would be eaten by the Katz (Cat).
 Unlike the other castle, the Maus castle was never destroyed.

 10. Lahneck Castle

 This is a classic example of the castles from the Rhine Romanticism.
-This castle is privately owned but you can visit it by taking the tour.
+This castle is privately owned, but you can visit it by taking a tour.
 What is worth seeing is the beautiful furniture in the castle.

 11. Schönburg Castle

 This castle is turned into a luxurious hotel.
-Schönburg Castle hotel has wonderful garden through which you can take a walk as well as the restaurant where you can have delicious meals or have a glass of wine on the terrace.
+Schönburg Castle hotel has a wonderful garden through which you can take a walk as well as a restaurant where you can have delicious meals or a glass of wine on the terrace.